jlapeyre/Symata.jl/README.md

 #### Pattern matching.

-The most important missing feature is matching objects in a commutative (Orderless) expression.
+An important feature not yet implemented is matching objects in a commutative (Orderless) expression.
 Eg, `a + b` should match the terms in `a + c + b`, etc.

 Patterns are used in several places.
 Eg, you can make a replacement rule.
 Eg